Vaibhav-Mehta-19/Salary-Prediction-Application/README.md

 # ML--Assignment

-Salary Prediction Application using the Gradient Boosting Algorithm.
+Salary Prediction Application using the Gradient Boosting Algorithm and Flask framework.